pheryjs/phery/README.md

     ));
     ?>

-Callback/answer function comprises of:
+Callback/response function comprises of:

     <?php
     function func($ajax_data, $callback_data){
-      // $ajax_data = data coming from outside, via AJAX
+      // $ajax_data = data coming from browser, via AJAX
-      // $callback_data = can have anything you specify, plus additional information, like submit_id that
+      // $callback_data = can have anything you specify, plus additional information, like **submit_id** that
-      // comes automatically from the AJAX request, containing the ID of the calling DOM element, if is set return phery_response::factory(); // In most cases, you'll want to return a phery_response object }
+      // comes automatically from the AJAX request, containing the ID of the calling DOM element, if has an id="" set return phery_response::factory(); // In most cases, you'll want to return a phery_response object }
     ?>